17+ Great 3D Printed Planters You Can Print Today

 Know What Size You Need

-There’s a good reason planters come in different types, and that’s mostly to do with how much space a plant needs for its particular root system.
-Most planters come between 10-40 inches in diameter, and it’s important to nail down what size you need before you get to printing.
+There’s a good reason plant pots come in different types, and that’s mostly to do with how much space a plant needs for its particular root system.
+Most pot designs come between 10-40 inches in diameter, and it’s important to nail down what size you need before you get to printing.

 Planter Sizes

-Succulents and small produce plants like strawberries and carrots will do better in smaller planters, while larger plants like tomatoes and zucchini will need much more space to grow.
+Succulents and small produce plants like strawberries and carrots will do better in smaller planters, while larger plants like tomatoes and zucchini will need much more space in their planter to grow healthily.

 While you can look up which plants will do better in your 3D printed planter, you can still go by feel.
 A zucchini wouldn’t do well in the same pot you’d use for mint, for example.